KOALAaufPILLEN/KoalaSleep/README.md

 ![277095630-3d6f5fd7-2b4a-4b5c-9b43-4eff8fecf60b](https://github.com/KOALAaufPILLEN/KoalaSleep/assets/92574026/401f5135-cf60-4708-8372-48a082dc8003)

+# KoalaSleep - Steam Idler and Achievement Booster

-KoalaSleep (Steam Idler) is a Website / Program that help you boost your playtime, unlock achievements, and collect Steam Trading Cards on the Steam platform.
-With its user-friendly interface and advanced features, KoalaSleep makes it easy to enhance your gaming experience.
+KoalaSleep is a web-based program designed to enhance your gaming experience on the Steam platform.
+With its user-friendly interface and advanced features, KoalaSleep allows you to boost your playtime, unlock achievements, and collect valuable Steam Trading Cards effortlessly.

 ## Features

-- Automatic Idling: Boost your playtime on selected Steam games effortlessly (max 32.)
+- Automatic Idling: Boost your playtime on up to 32 selected Steam games effortlessly.
-- Achievement Boosting: Unlock achievements you want for any game in your libary (if its not server sided)
+- Achievement Boosting: Unlock desired achievements for any game in your library (if they are not server-sided).
-- use a custom game as status (Maximum 30 other Games, API cant handle more).
+- Custom Game Status: Set a custom game as your status, with support for up to 30 additional games (as the API has limitations).
-- Randomizes game selection to avoid detection.
+- Randomized Game Selection: with alot of options
-- Supports multiple Steam accounts.
+- Multi-Account Support: Manage, unlock archivments and boost playtime on multiple Steam accounts.
-- Customizable idle time intervals (Hours, Days, Weeks, Months, Infinity)
+- Customizable Idle Time Intervals: Set idle time intervals according to your preference, ranging from hours to days, weeks, months, or indefinitely.
 - Steam Trading Card Collection: Collect valuable Steam Trading Cards while idling.
-- Simple and easy-to-use program.
+- Simple and User-Friendly: KoalaSleep offers a straightforward and easy-to-use program interface.

 ## Prerequisites

+- KoalaSleep does not require installation as it runs on a server.
+But it can be downloaded and used as a program for Windows, Android, Ios, Linux, and MacOs.
-- KoalaSleep dont need to be installed, it runs on a server and you can Login with your KoalaSleep Account and use the Webinterface to configure your Steam Accounts
+- Simply log in with your KoalaSleep account and use the interface to configure your Steam accounts.
-- Valid Steam accounts and games in your library.

 ## Usage

-- Start KoalaSleep and Setup your Account and choose the games you want to run and how long.
+1. Start KoalaSleep or login on the webpage and configure your account settings.
+2. Choose the games you want to idle and set the desired duration.
-- Now relax and wait.
+3. Sit back, relax, and let KoalaSleep do the rest.

-### Modes: Idle Selection
+### Idle Selection Modes

-In this mode you can choose between some mode
-- Choose your own 32 Games
+KoalaSleep offers various idle selection modes:

+- Choose Your Own Games: Select up to 32 games of your choice to idle.
+If Custom Status is choosed it will be max 30 Games.
-- Steam Trading Card (it will choose games where you can get Steam Trading Cards and will check every 5min if the cards are claimed)
+- Steam Trading Card: Automatically select games that offer Steam Trading Cards.
+The program will check every 5 minutes if the cards can be claimed.
-- Suprise me (it will randomly choose 32 Games in your Libary)
+- Surprise Me: Let KoalaSleep randomly choose 32 games from your library for idling.
-- Most Played (it will choose the games with the most played time in your account)
+- Most Played: KoalaSleep will select the games with the highest playtime in your library.
-- Less Played (will choose the at least played games in your account)
+- Least Played: The program will choose the least played games from your library.

-you have some options you can tick.
-- [German] FSK Rating (0,6,12,16,18) only play games in this rated class.
+Additional Options:

+- [German] FSK Rating: Play games only within specific age ratings (0, 6, 12, 16, 18).
-- [English] ESRB Rating (RP, RP17+, E, T, M, AO)
+- [English] ESRB Rating: Limit gameplay to games with specific ESRB ratings (RP, RP17+, E, T, M, AO).
-- Name a Custom Status (maximum Games will be set automaticly to 30)
-- How Long you want to idle (hours, Days, Weeks, Months, Infinity, Trading Cards)
+- Custom Status: Set a custom status with a maximum of 30 games automatically selected.
+- Idle Duration: Choose the desired idle duration, whether it's hours, days, weeks, months, indefinitely, or until all Trading Cards are collected.

 ## Support and Feedback

-Reach out to our support team for assistance or join the community forums for feedback and discussions.
+For assistance, reach out to our dedicated support team.
+Join the community forums to provide feedback, engage in discussions, and connect with other KoalaSleep users.

 ## Legal Disclaimer

 Using KoalaSleep may have implications with the terms of service of certain games or platforms.
-Ensure compliance with applicable rules and regulations.
+Ensure compliance with all applicable rules and regulations.